observablehq/plot/README.md

 Plot.binX({y: "sum"}, {x: "culmen_length_mm", y: "body_mass_g"})
 ```

 You can control whether a channel is computed before or after binning.
-If a channel is declared only in *options*, it will be computed after binning and be passed the binned data: each datum is the array of input data correpsonding to the current bin.
+If a channel is declared only in *options* (and it is not a special group-eligible channel such as *x*, *y*, *z*, *fill*, or stroke), it will be computed after binning and be passed the binned data: each datum is the array of input data correpsonding to the current bin.

 ```js
 Plot.binX({y: "count"}, {x: "economy (mpg)", title: bin => bin.map(d => d.name).join("\n")})